Gallery Key

 “No” See “Yes”

-thumbs_pp1“Past-Present Connection” Series, Hand-colored Solar Etching, Mixed Media
+thumbs_pp1“Past-Present Connection” Series – Hand-Colored Solar Etching, Mixed Media

 I began a series using abstract hand-colored solar etchings, photographs of my family, and other materials.
-My real grandmother, Elsie, who died after giving birth to my mother, was the pivotal point in the series which include images from both my mother and father’s side of the family.
+My real grandmother, Elsie, who died after giving birth to my mother, was the pivotal point in the series which include images from both my mother and father’s sides of the family.
 This was a picture of my mother when she was about 4 years old.
 The entire series was on exhibit at the Lancaster Museum of Art in Lancaster, PA.

-thumbs_pp5“Past-Present Connection” Series, Hand-colored Solar Etching,
+thumbs_pp5“Past-Present Connection” Series – Hand-Colored Solar Etching,

 Mixed Media